-Final bonus means the "terminal dividend" in your policy.
-When your policy terminates, we expect to pay you an additional bonus, such that you can receive your fair share of the participating fund.
-However, if the sum of your guarantees, the regular bonus and the accumulated annual dividends and cash coupons exceeds your fair share, we may not pay the final bonus.
+When your policy terminates, we expect to pay you an additional benefit called the special investment bonus, such that you can receive your fair share of the participating fund.
+However, if the sum of your guarantees exceeds your fair share, we may not pay the special investment bonus.